Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.01 Changes to **Hex**, **Radiant_Soul**, and **jez-lib** to resolve issues created on FoundryVTT 9.x upgrade with the location of subclass and levels moving within the data structures.

+22.07.04 Created **jezcon.toggle** to toggle a convenient effect (CE) and rolled it into several macros, replacing cub calls: flanking, Dodge, Cover 3/4, Cover 1/2, Help, Hinder, Grapple, Escape and library functions for jezcon.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)